 IMLA's Working Groups bring local government IMLA member attorneys who share common problems together on conference calls and listservs, to share experiences and facilitate problem solving in these areas of common interest with other local government attorneys from across the country.
-This is a FREE SERVICE.
+This is a FREE SERVICE for IMLA members.
 IMLA reserves any and all rights to the listserv.

 "I was a county attorney in Maryland for about 30 years and wished I had this tool then."

 |•||Canadian Associate||Directed to Law Firms to discuss issues of Canadian law affecting municipalities, directly and indirectly.|

 |•||Canadian Municipal||This group is intended to provide in-house municipal lawyers with a forum to raise issues and dialogue about issues facing in-house counsel, covering everything from law office/benchmarking, to ethical dilemmas faced, to legal issues.
 Members are encouraged to raise questions and share ideas in an environment that promotes sharing amongst those who have practical similarities in their role as in-house municipal counsel.|

 |•||Child Protective Services||This list seeks to provide a networking opportunity for attorneys who represent government agencies and workers in child dependency or protection cases and who provide defense to those workers and agencies when sued for acting or failing to act in protecting children.|